riccardo-larosa/planning-agent/plan-build-a-personal-portfolio-website.md

 This project plan was generated on 2025-03-26 to accomplish the task: "Build a personal portfolio website".

 ## Tasks
-- [ ] Choose a website platform or tech stack for development
+- [ ] Research and choose a design template or layout that reflects your personal style
-- [ ] Design wireframes for homepage and project showcase pages
+- [ ] Set up a basic HTML structure and create the main pages (Home, About, Projects, Contact)
-- [ ] Gather and optimize portfolio content including images and project descriptions
+- [ ] Add content to each page, including your professional bio, skills, and project descriptions
-- [ ] Code the responsive website structure and navigation
+- [ ] Style the website with CSS to make it visually appealing and responsive
-- [ ] Deploy website to hosting platform and test across devices
+- [ ] Deploy the website using a hosting platform like GitHub Pages or Netlify

 ## Progress
 - 0/5 tasks completed (0%)